• Skip to main content

 3. Oxalic acid is mentioned as helpful in alternative cures or prevention of cancer according to Cancer Tutor:

-• When cancer is diagnosed there is always a low level of oxalic acid in the blood.
+- When cancer is diagnosed, there is always a low level of oxalic acid in the blood.

-• Every alternative cancer cure that is successful is filled with foods, herbs, grasses, and teas (such as Essiac tea) that are full of high amounts of oxalic acid.
+- Every alternative cancer cure that is successful is filled with foods, herbs, grasses, and teas (such as Essiac tea) that are full of high amounts of oxalic acid.

-• When radiation is given for cancer patients as a “just in case”, the number, time and power of each treatment will determine how completely oxalic acid in the blood is decomposed.
+- When radiation is given to cancer patients as a “just in case”, the number, time and power of each treatment will determine how completely oxalic acid in the blood is decomposed.
 The decomposition of the oxalic acid in the blood by radiation may so weaken the immune system so that one cannot fight off any viral or bacterial disease.
 Therefore, it is understandable that many cancer patients die from cancer related to viral pneumonia.” (source)

 4. Oxalic acid is important for colon health.
 When we do not get enough from our diet, the body makes it from Vitamin C (ascorbic acid).